aws/aws-iot-device-sdk-embedded-C/samples/README.md

 ## Subscribe Publish Library Sample
 This is also the same code as the Subscribe Publish sample.
 In this case, the SDK is built as a separate library and then used in the sample program.

+## Download Agent Sample
+This is the sample that uses the file download agent to download a file over MQTT.
+The API of the download agent is defined in /include/aws_iot_download_agent.h.